saadfrh/saad1902/README.md

 - 👋 Hi, I’m Saad Farah
-- 👀 I’m interested in programming & cyber security & GIS
+- 👀 I’m interested in programming, cyber security and GIS
 - 🌱 I’m currently learning coputer science
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on my dream
 - 📫 How to reach me ...

 <!---